shovansarkarece/css/Positions/positions.md

 -- **If we want to move our child dev anywhere then keep that child div into parent div and always parent must be relative and child must be absolute.**
 ![image](https://github.com/user-attachments/assets/6d40f415-f357-47de-8b07-5a2b55579462)
 ## Some example of ```parent's position:relative chil'd position:absolute``
-/*?
-Definition: Elements with position: relative; are positioned relative to their normal position in the document flow. */
 ### Example-1
 ![image](https://github.com/user-attachments/assets/8d7ade6a-291b-4965-a78a-24bce2d62179)
 ### Example-2